FIRE Recap: Exciting Times as We Move Into the Homestretch

 |401(k)s||61.7%||60.4%||5-year waiting period after quitting through Roth-IRA conversion ladder|

 |Roth IRAs||3.3%||4.4%||Immediate / Restricted access|

 In order to save on taxes, we’ve been maxing out our 401(k) accounts for several years now.
 We’ve met our target amount for our 401(k)s.
 This is great news because we’ve been reaching financial milestones after milestones on the backdrop of a bull market.
 Twenty-six percent of our net worth can be attributed to portfolio investment returns, so it’s been a phenomenal run so far.

 However, we know the party will end at some point.
 Since we’ll continue to max out 401(k)s, if we enter a bear market soon, we’d still have ammunition to keep it around our target number.
 We also shifted to a more conservative allocation last year to soften the blow on our net worth.
 Yes, that would reduce our returns for now, but we need to feel confident enough to walk away next year.

-A 40-50% drop in net worth (which is all comprised of income-producing assets) due to a recession/market crash would not give us the confidence needed to hang our boots if our assets were mostly in stocks.
+A 40-50% drop in our net worth (which consists mostly of income-producing assets) due to a recession/market crash would not give us the confidence needed to hang our boots if our assets were mostly in stocks.

-This bucket will be the equivalent of roughly five years of spending.
+This bucket will equal to roughly five years of spending.
 Right now we have less than 2% of the funds needed for this bucket!
 Mamma mia, there’s a lot of work to do here.
-The reason why this bucket is so low is because we shifted most of the funds that were in this account into the house fund, given that we had more years to retirement.
+The reason this bucket is so low is because we shifted most of the funds that were in this account into the house fund, given that we had more years to retirement.
 We also plan to fund this with the rental property proceeds after we sell it, so that should add another 5-8% to the bucket.